MathieuMoalic/pyzfn/README.md

 from pyzfn import Pyzfn

 job = Pyzfn("path/to/job.zarr")
-# or through any remote protocol
-job = llyr.open("ssh://remote_server:path/to/job.zarr")

 # Use this extensively
 job.pp # pretty print the data tree with a widget